sheepla/gofind/README.md

 Simply specify the keywords in the arguments e.g. package name (`template`), symbol name (`io.Reader`), multiple keywords (`json OR yaml`) etc.

+> **NOTE**:
-To see examples of keywords to search for, check [search-help](https://pkg.go.dev/search-help) on pkg.go.dev.
+> To see examples of keywords to search for, check [search-help](https://pkg.go.dev/search-help) on pkg.go.dev.

 It can be output the result in JSON format by specifying the `-j`, `--json` option.

 By default, it searches for packages, but you can also search for symbols with the `-s`, `--symbol` option.

-When you select an element, the name of the package is output.
+When you select an item, the name of the package is output.
 You can also output the URL by specify the `-u`, `--url` option.

 ## Installation